sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 apps interactively.

-This project aims to make a better user experience for Web Console as a whole, and the main focus is to support "auto-completion" feature in the console.
+This project aims to make a better user experience for Web Console as a whole, and the main focus is to support _"auto-completion"_ feature in the console.
 The feature is to help typing commands on console.

-And also, this project is getting into ways to extend Web Console.
-The main goal of the project is to create built-in commands and design its architecture.
+Also, this project is getting into ways to extend Web Console.
+The main goal of the project is to create _built-in commands_ and its architecture.
+It makes Web Console more extendable.

 ## 2. Description